 - There are plans to convert this area into a dense urban development; a new NCP that will increase the population in the area, according to the City, by up to 20,000 residents and according to the developers by up to 30,000 residents (factoring in suites)

 - There could be profound impacts on the watershed and AGRICULTURAL LANDS below this proposed development.
 Increase in impervious surfaces can increase flooding.

 - We call upon Mayor Doug McCallum and the newly elected Surrey City Council to halt any further planning or development in the Anniedale-Tynehead area until all impact studies have been completed and made available to the public and Council has informed and consulted with the citizens of Surrey.
-Developers should not be allowed to drive decisions based on profits, because there is so much more at stake.

 - We call for SMART DEVELOPMENT guidelines to be applied, which were promised during the election.
 We were promised a PAUSE to development.

 To learn more details about this development, please refer to the following:

 Online development inquiry: